 Call your doctor right away or seek immediate medical care if:

 - You have severe vaginal bleeding.
-You are passing clots of blood and soaking through your usual pads or tampons every hour for 2 or more hours.
+You are soaking through your usual pads or tampons every hour for 2 or more hours.

 Call your doctor if you have: